-A multi-faith chapel is open 24-hours a day at Mercy Hospital for Women and Werribee Mercy Hospital.
-All patients, families, carers, friends and visitors are welcome to use the chapel for personal prayer and reflection or as a place of peace and rest.
+All patients, families, carers, friends and visitors are welcome to use these spaces for personal prayer and reflection or as a place of peace and rest.

 Services can be held in this space in collaboration with the pastoral care team.
-As a Catholic hospital, the Blessed Sacrament is present at Mercy Hospital for Women in the separate chapel, and at Werribee Mercy Hospital in the chapel.
+As a Catholic hospital, the Blessed Sacrament is present in the chapel.